ABOUT

 • It is important to focus on the strengths of autistic children rather than trying to get them to spend lots of time on activities they don’t find interesting.
 My Experiences of School When I was at school, the two main subjects were maths and English.
 I hated maths, and I hated the fact that I… Read more

-• People with autism can have difficulty identifying emotions, but this does not mean that we don’t feel them and cannot recognise certain emotions.
+• People with autism can have difficulty understanding emotions, but this does not mean that we don’t feel them and cannot recognise certain emotions.
 Image by Gino Crescoli from Pixabay I Feel Emotions My emotions can be very intense, and the emotions of others can affect me.
 I am also sensitive to negativity.
 Mean words or… Read more

 • The emotion I feel most often has to be determination.
 No matter how tired I am, I continue to push myself.
 It makes me smile when I achieve something new every day, and I pick myself up when life knocks me down.
 Image by Tumisu from Pixabay – colour adjustments and text overlay by Louise.… Read more